ardanlabs/gotraining/13-cli/readme.md

 Unless stdin is redirected from a file, the first process in a pipeline will receive input from the controlling terminal (the keyboard).
 Likewise, the stdout of the last process in a pipeline is sent to the controlling terminal, unless redirected.
+Even a lone command without explicit redirection is technically a pipeline, due to its implicit coupling to the terminal.

 Stderr is used to communicate information not part of the normal program output, such as errors; since stderr is not normally redirected, the error output for all processes in a pipeline are displayed in the terminal.

 However, it's often desirable to ignore stderr: